biocatiit/website/content/pages/users_howto_sec_mals_saxs_collect.rst

     *   Switch back to the SEC-MALS-SAXS systems.

-*   Groups with a lot of buffer changes can pre-equilibrate columns offline on our preparative FPLC while running experiments on the AKTA.
+*   Groups with a lot of buffer changes can pre-equilibrate columns off-line on our preparative FPLC while running experiments on the AKTA.

 *   You should start spinning down your next sample with ~10-15 minutes left